bob-fornal/work-notes/Cloud/AWS/CSAA/S3--Simple-Storage-Service.md

 After a ...

-* Successful write of a new object (new PUT).
+* Successful writing of a new object (new PUT).
 * An overwrite or delete of an existing object (overwrite PUT or DELETE).

 ... any ...

 * Subsequent read request immediately receives the latest version of the object (read after write consistency).
-* Subsequest list request immediately reflects changes.
+* Subsequent list request immediately reflects changes.